AINER/AINER/README.md

 </h1>

 I've been studying frontend development for over a year and have been working with modern versions of HTML, CSS and JS.
-I also use additional modern tools to speed up development and improve code quality, I know and apply modern practice of project architecture in their implementation and support.
+I also use additional modern tools to speed up development and improve code quality, I know and apply modern practice of project architecture in development.

 🌱  I'm learning TypeScript and React